godotengine/godot-docs/classes/class_editorinspector.rst

 - **object_id_selected** **(** :ref:`int<class_int>` id **)**

 Emitted when the Edit button of an :ref:`Object<class_Object>` has been pressed in the inspector.
-This is mainly used in the remote scene tree inspector.
+This is mainly used in the remote scene tree Inspector.

 ----